-Google’s ‘Pigeon Update’ was to provide more relevant local search results, whilst also adhering to the more traditional ranking signals, it was an entirely new algorithm that was first released on the 24th of July, 2014.
+- Google’s ‘Pigeon Update’, first released on 24 July 2014, was designed to provide more relevant local search results, whilst also adhering to the more traditional ranking signals.
 If you would like to find out more about the Pigeon Update, please read our blog post on the importance of Local SEO.

 - Your profile is complete and up to date: Google ‘prefers’ businesses with complete and accurate information, as it makes it easier to match with the right searches.